 With a history rooted in pineapple plantations, Dole Food has become the world's largest producer of fresh fruit and vegetables.
 Recognized by its Dole label on bananas, pineapples, and tropical produce, the company boasts some 200 food products that are sourced, grown, processed, marketed, and distributed in 90-plus countries.
 Items are produced by Dole or its associated producers and marketed under Dole and other brand names to supermarkets, mass merchandisers, wholesalers, and food service operators.
 Dole also markets a line of packaged cut fruit, salads, canned and frozen fruit, and juices.
-The company was founded in 1851, when James Dole founded a pineapple growing and canning company in Hawaii.
+The company was founded in 1851 and was taken private in late 2013 by CEO David Murdock.

 Change in Company Type

-Chairman and CEO David Murdock in June 2013 offered to buy the 60% of Dole's shares he doesn't already own, thereby taking the company private.
-The unsolicited offer of $12 per share in cash, values the company at nearly $1.1 billion.
+Chairman and CEO David Murdock in November 2013 bought the 60% of Dole's shares he didn't already own, thereby taking the company private.
+The unsolicited offer of $13.50 per share in cash valued the company at nearly $1.6 billion.
 (Previously, Murdock took the company private in 2003.)

 Dole operates its business through three segments: fresh fruit, fresh vegetables, and packaged foods.
 The fresh fruit segment consists of several operating divisions that produce and market fresh fruit to wholesale, retail, and institutional customers globally.
 The fresh vegetables segment also produces and markets fresh-packed and value-added vegetables and salads, as well as berries, to wholesale, retail, and institutional customers primarily located in North America and Europe.
 The packaged foods segment comprises operating divisions that produce and market packaged foods, such as fruit juices, frozen fruit, and healthy snack foods.